padlad/padlad.github.io/docs/methodologicalFramework.md

 ---
 layout: page
 title:
-permalink: /docs/methodologicalFramework
+permalink:
 ---
 # Methodological framework

 ## Why a workshop?
-The purpose of a participatory workshop to design a Learning Dashboard workshop is threefold:
+The purpose of a participatory workshop to design a Learning Analytics Dashboard (LAD) workshop is threefold:
-1. For the participants, to express a need for a LDI and to initiate the development of this LDI in order to use it later.
+1. For the participants, to express a need for a LAD and to initiate the development of this LAD in order to use it later.
-2. For the participants, to discover the opportunities offered by the interaction with digital tools, and more particularly the LDI.
+2. For the participants, to discover the opportunities offered by the interaction with digital tools, and by analytics processes.
-3. For the TBA developers, to capitalize on the needs of the users, and the corresponding TBA.
+3. For the LAD developers, to capitalize on the needs of the users, and the corresponding LADs.

 Participatory design has several interests.
 1. It facilitates the expression of needs and allows the involvement of users.